The Ethical Dilemma: Unraveling the Problem with Fur Fashion

 • Read more & watch undercover footage here from PETA.

-4. Deceptive Practices
+4. Deceptive Marketing and Greenwashing

-• Mislabelling: The fur industry often deliberately mislabels fur (along with other animal-based products such as leathers) as faux or from other species to deceive consumers.
+• Mislabelling: The fur industry often deliberately mislabels fur (along with other animal-based products such as leather) as faux or from other species to deceive consumers.
 They frequently mislabel fur from dogs and cats as “fox” or “raccoon dog” to further deceive consumers.

 • Lack of Transparency: It’s extremely difficult to obtain accurate information about fur farming practices in China due to a lack of transparency and limited access for independent observers.